 This reflection process, which included feedback from young people, staff, board, and community partners, has prompted NMCAN to think about the next phase of our work to ensure that New Mexico will be a place where young people continue to build those skills, have a sense of belonging, and know they are valued and loved.
 Moving forward, NMCAN is prioritizing youth organizing.
 Our programming will look familiar, but we are refining it to emphasize what we do best—fostering healthy relationships and leadership skill development for young people.
 This is further reinforced by our belief that the most sustainable way to ensure that youth voice is equitably represented to lead positive change in under-resourced communities is for NMCAN to support young people in building their own individual leadership skills and giving them the platform to dismantle systemic racism, promote restorative, community-based programs that keep families together, and organize toward new narratives, practices, and policies around how to best support New Mexico’s youth and families and create the communities they want and deserve to live in.

 In the next few months, NMCAN will continue to share organizational refinements that support youth organizing.
-For now, please help us find new team members.
 If you have any immediate questions, please contact me at 505-217-0220 ext.
-1001 or email@example.com.
+1001 or firstname.lastname@example.org.